stergiosbamp/deep-physical-activity-prediction/ubiwear/README.md

 2015-08-25 05:41:19  112.0
 ```

-### Process the data
+### Clean and process the data

-Import the `UbiwearProcessor` class.
+Import the `Processor` class.
 Its' purpose is to pre-process time-series aggregated wearable data.

 The available methods of the class should be used in a chaining style.